Just finished your GCSE’s and want to become a Watersports Instructor?

 - CV development and covering letters

-All trainers are professionally qualified and have a wealth of experience, plus first-hand knowledge of the industry.
+All instructors are professionally qualified and have a wealth of experience, plus first-hand knowledge of the industry.

 A number of weeks will be dedicated to work experience.
 These weeks enable students to develop, display and relate skills learned on the programme within a professional environment.
 Students will be expected to provide excellent customer service to clients relying on them.
 During this period they will shadow an experienced instructor and be observed by senior instructors from the watersports industry.